Classic Giro d’Italia Cycling

 Of course, a cycling tour of the Italian mountains was going to include the epic Stelvio mountain pass in the Eastern Alps of Europe.
-It’s a classic ride of the Giro d’Italia and an impressive piece of road build engineering that takes driers (and cyclists) to amazing heights.
+It’s a classic ride of the Giro d’Italia and an impressive piece of road build engineering that takes drivers (and cyclists) to amazing heights.

 Except, typically, I had not had a chance to closely read the Marmot Tours Dolomites guide notes before I left for Italy last week.

 This meant that an ascent of the highest road pass in Europe, with its infamous 48 hairpins, was news to me the night before we were to ride the mountain pass.

 In a bit of a panic I did what I normally do: Google search “Stelvio”.